Nationals top Astros in Game 7 to win 1st World Series title - WHIZ News

 “What a story,” said Ryan Zimmerman, the only player who’s been a part of every Nationals team.

-“The way this game went is the way our whole season went,” he said.
+“The way this game went is the way our whole season went.”

 Strasburg, new lefty Patrick Corbin and the Nats brought the first World Series championship to the nation’s capital since ol’ Walter Johnson delivered the crown for the Senators in 1924.